ktaranov/sqlserver-kit/SQL Server Name Convention and T-SQL Programming Style.md

    ```
  - Always use aliases for table names.
 More details [here](https://sqlinthewild.co.za/index.php/2019/04/23/no-this-is-not-a-bug-in-t-sql/).
+ - Whenever you’re working with multiple tables in a join (explicit or, like this one, implicit), always specify which table each column comes from.
+Even if your code works just fine today, just adding an unfortunately named column many years later can break your code.
+More details [here](https://sqlsunday.com/2020/12/21/the-uncorrelated-correlated-subquery/).
  -  <a id="tsql-alias"> Avoid non-standard column and table aliases, use, if required, double-quotes for special characters and always `AS` keyword before alias:
    ```sql
    SELECT